What Are Impulse Control Disorders?

 - Increased tension

 - Relief and/or excitement from acting on the urge or impulse

-There are different types of impulse control disorders including
+There are different types of impulse control disorders including:

 - Pyromania – when a person gets pleasure or joy from setting fires.
-This is different than a person classified as an “arsonist” in that the fire-setting is not for the purpose of financial gain, an act of revenge, or to hide a crime.
+This is different from a person classified as an “arsonist” in that the fire-setting is not for the purpose of financial gain, an act of revenge, or to hide a crime.